duckduckgo/duckduckgo-help-pages/_docs/change-default-search-engine/uc-browser.md

 ## Android

-Open UC Browser on your Android device
+Open UC Browser on your Android device.

-Tap the URL bar at the top
+Tap the URL bar at the top.

 ![UC Browser home]({{ site.baseurl }}/images/set-as-default/uc-browser-home-min.jpg)

-Tap the Search engine icon on the left of the URL bar
+Tap the Search engine icon on the left of the URL bar.

 ![UC Browser url]({{ site.baseurl }}/images/set-as-default/uc-browser-url-min.jpg)

-From here, you can change your default search engine
+From here, you can change your default search engine.

 ![UC Browser search]({{ site.baseurl }}/images/set-as-default/uc-browser-search-min.jpg)